CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-2.md

 Agents (clarification)---Agents cannot attack or influence each other.

 Agents (clarification)---Agent attacks are not keyed to a site, and thusly, cannot be cancelled with Not at Home, etc.

+Agent movement (clarification)---A tapped agent can move.
+Tapping is not condition of agent movement, it is an effect of agent movement.

 Influencing with an Agent (clarification)---An influence attempt by an agent does not count against the hazard limit in and of itself.
 Nor does it count as an agent action.
 Playing a hazard event that allows an agent to make an influence attempt does count against the hazard limit.

 Attacking with an Agent (clarification)---Playing a card that makes an agent attack is considered the attack's declaration.
 Thus, if an agent is face down when Cunning Foes is played on him, he receives all the face down bonuses.